leomekenkamp/m.nlcode.nl/www/m.nlcode.nl/content/getting_started/introduction/_index.md

 application to run, it will have cost you your sanity, marriage and what have you not.
 {{% /notice %}}

+## What does one need to know before using **m.nlcode.nl**?
+A requirement for use of this application is some basic knowledge on the *Musical Instrument Digital Interface* or MIDI.
+You should know about MIDI messages like *note on*, *note off* and others.
+You should also know about MIDI ports, both in hardware and software, and how every port supports sixteen distinct MIDI channels.

+Some knowledge on how to make music would also be handy.

 ## So what is this **m.nlcode.nl** thing anyway?
 The application **m.nlcode.nl** is a collection of relatively simple parts that are focussed on doing one thing with MIDI data.
 The basic thought behind this component strategy is to create something